PDXpert PLM Software

 In the Select Users or Groups window, enter SYSTEM into the textbox, and click the OK button.

-If you wish, after the installation is complete, verify that the configuration settings are correct by opening the Summary.txt log file, typically located at C:\Program Files\Microsoft SQL Server\version\Setup Bootstrap\Log (SQL Server 2012 is version 110).
+After the installation is complete, you can verify that the configuration settings are correct by opening the Summary.txt log file, typically located at C:\Program Files\Microsoft SQL Server\version\Setup Bootstrap\Log (for SQL Server 2016, version is 130; for 2014 is 120; and for 2012 is 110).

 In particular, note

 Close the SQL Server 201… Setup and SQL Server Installation Center windows.

 Installation procedure using an assigned Windows administrator account

 Modify the SQL Server installation procedure (above) if your SQL Server administration policies don't allow applications to use the Local System account:

 Create a new Windows user account (for example, PDXpertAdmin) and assign a password.
 Change the account type to Administrator.

 Install SQL Server as above.
 During installation:

 In the Server Configuration panel, assign the SQL Server Database Engine's Account Name as the Windows administrator (e.g., PDXpertAdmin) with the assigned password.

 In the Database Engine Configuration panel's Account Provisioning or Server Configuration tab, click the button, then enter the Windows administrator account (e.g., PDXpertAdmin).